littlstar/ls-psvr-encoder/README.md

 Any equirectangular 180 or 360 video, either monoscopic or stereoscopic, should work fine with this tool.
 If your source video is footage taken straight from the RAW output of a high-end camera, or if your source video is packaged in one of the more esoteric containers that are out there, you may need to convert or re-mux as necessary so that the file can be read via FFmpeg.

 ## Usage

+To get started, simply clone the repository, then `cd` into it and run `npm i` to install all necessary Node.js modules.
+Once `npm` is complete, you should be ready to encode.

 Basic functionality is achieved by running `node index.js -i /path/to/video.mp4`.
 This will assume default values regarding the input video (monoscopic, 360) and will output to the same directory that holds the input file (in this case, `/path/to`).
 The output file will be renamed to match the PSVR app's requirements, i.e. `/path/to/video_psvr.mp4`.